AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 ### What is a **pan**genome?

-How can we integrate many assemblies into one analysis?
+How can we integrate information from many assemblies into one structure?

 . . .